 Physical therapists may use other techniques such as electrotherapy, ultrasound (high-frequency waves that produce heat), hot packs, and ice in addition to other treatments when appropriate.

 We also work with individuals by developing fitness and wellness oriented programs to promote healthy active lifestyles in our patients.
 It is important to know that physical therapy can be provided only by qualified licensed physical therapists (PT) or by physical therapist assistants (PTA) working under the supervision of a physical therapist.

 At Pinnacle Performance we commit to and take pride in our hands on individualized approach.
 We use support staff personnel only in the areas of treatment that are appropriate and under constant supervision of a PT or PTA.
-Several therapists at Pinnacle Performance hold a MTC (manual therapy certification), which is a special certification earned after completing the national board exams.
+Pinnacle Performance staff are always striving for improvement in their clinical skills with board certification in orthopedics, dry needling and manual therapy certification, which are all special certifications earned after completing the national board exams.
 This specialization increases their skills to perform spine and extremity mobilizations.
 Research has shown these treatment options improve patient outcomes.